 Anodes may be installed on the boat transom and/or bottom at the factory.
-Additional anodes may be installed on the underwater gear as well as any metal components exposed to raw water, such as heat exchangers and water cooling jackets.
+Additional anodes may be installed on the underwater gear as well as any metal components exposed to sea water, such as engine and air conditioning heat exchangers and water cooling jackets.
 Anodes are made in three different metals which must be matched to the water type and local conditions.
 Most boats are equipped from the factory with zinc anodes on the recommendation from engine and drive manufacturers.
 The anodes that are installed on the trim tabs are typically zinc and are isolated from the boat bonding system.

-Selection, monitoring and replacement of the anodes on the transom, drives, trim tabs, boarding platform supports and other underwater gear is the customer's maintenance responsibility.
+Selection, monitoring and replacement of the anodes on the transom, drives, trim tabs, boarding platform supports and other underwater gear is very important and the customer's maintenance responsibility.
 Any damage done because of lack of maintenance will not be covered under warranty.